MiyoKouseki/kagra-gif/seismicnoise/README.md

 # Long Term Seismic Noise
 ## Overview
 Long term seismic noise spectra of KAGRA is calculated.
-Although such long term spectra are also calculated in 2012 by T. Sekiguchi in the mine of CLIO not in that of KAGRA.
-In comparison with past calculation, this new calculation gives an actual seismic noise spectra of KAGRA.
+Although such long term spectra are also calculated in 2012 by T. Sekiguchi, it is the seismic noise spectra in the mine of CLIO not in KAGRA.
+In comparison with this past calculation, this new calculation gives an actual seismic noise spectra of KAGRA.

 This long spectra are taken from almost 1 year period using a seismometer at 2nd floor in the X-end station, which is named EXV.
 In EXV area, there are less human activity than both the Y-end station and the corner station because of no gateway to outside in X-end.